george-kuanli-peng/kube-logging.github.io/content/docs/logging-infrastructure/logging.md

 - Generic parameters of the logging resource.
 For the list of available parameters, see {{% xref "/docs/configuration/crds/v1beta1/logging_types.md" %}}.
 - The `fluentd` statefulset that Logging operator deploys.
 For a list of parameters, see {{% xref "/docs/configuration/crds/v1beta1/fluentd_types.md" %}}.
 For examples on customizing the Fluentd configuration, see {{% xref "/docs/logging-infrastructure/fluentd.md" %}}.
 - The `syslogNG` statefulset that Logging operator deploys.
 For a list of parameters, see {{% xref "/docs/configuration/crds/v1beta1/syslogng_types.md" %}}.
-For examples on customizing the Fluentd configuration, see {{% xref "/docs/logging-infrastructure/syslog-ng.md" %}}.
+For examples on customizing the syslog-ng configuration, see {{% xref "/docs/logging-infrastructure/syslog-ng.md" %}}.
 - The `fluentbit` field is deprecated.
 Fluent Bit should now be configured separately, see {{% xref "/docs/logging-infrastructure/fluentbit.md" %}}.

 The following example snippets use the **logging** namespace.
 To create this namespace if it does not already exist, run: